cacontad/SeedScripts/README.md

 ## Matlab Function Descriptions:
-All Matlab Scripts are contained in the *Matlab* folder.
-Validation.m - Model against published experimental data.
-Sampling.m - Sampling analysis.
-Post_processing.m - Remove thermodynamically infeasible internal cycles in the flux distributions from the sampling.
+All Matlab Scripts are contained in the *Matlab* folder. validation.m - Model against published experimental data. sampling.m - Sampling analysis. post_processing.m - Remove thermodynamically infeasible internal cycles in the flux distributions from the sampling.
 Models folder - C08 and W05 Cotyledon models